-We are very excited to announce the longlist for our first ever Cooling for People Award, supported by K-CEP and in partnership with Sustainable Energy for All (SEforALL).
-As global temperatures rise, keeping cool is becoming an increasingly urgent health issue, with cities particularly at risk of trapping heat and becoming 'urban heat islands'.
+We are very excited to announce the longlist for our first ever Cooling by Nature Award, supported by K-CEP and in partnership with Sustainable Energy for All (SEforALL).
+As global temperatures rise, keeping cool is becoming an increasingly urgent health issue, with cities particularly at risk of trapping heat and becoming ‘urban heat islands’.
 This puts literally billions of people in danger of heat-stress.

 Clever city planning can play a crucial role in providing cooling solutions, like having light surfaces instead of dark, green roofs and shading in public areas, as well as higher standards of building design.
 There is a great deal of innovation happening across all these areas, but much more investment is needed to take these solutions to scale.

 For the past few months, we have been scouring the globe for the best solutions during our Ashden Award application process and one of the most important and overlooked areas that emerged was that of urban greenery.